davidsonr/anagram-demo/README.md

 Test pyriamid approach, more unit tests fewer integration tests

+Spring Not included

+Scope Limiting

+Given the limited time spent working on this I chose at least initially not to use the following

+Could do more around building to Jar files

+Could include a proper logging framework like Log4j

 Java 21 is the current LTS version of java so will use this
 # anagram-demo